machingclee/machingclee.github.io/static/media/015-tiemetable-system.5ca35369.md

 <Example>

-**Problem 1 (No (and not possible to have) clear separation of responsibility among services).**  From CSR point of view, service is just an interface to handle or to break the request into serveral pieces, and *nothing more*, that causes the problem.
+**Problem 1 (Not easy to have clear separation of responsibility among services).**  From CSR point of view, a service is just an interface to handle a  request, and *nothing more*, that causes the problem.

 As time goes by, developer is easy to build *multiple services* serving a similar purpose.